Gold Nugget Heirloom Tomatoes

 The Gold Nugget cherry tomato was developed by Dr. James Baggett of Oregon State University in the early 1980’s, and was specifically bred for cool climates.
 Hence, Golden Nugget tomato plants set easily in cool weather and are well suited for the Maritime Northwest of the United States, though they have also been said to be abundant when grown in warmer conditions as well.
 They are dependable producers, and are usually the first variety to ripen.
 When harvested regularly, Gold Nugget tomato plants will out perform most other cherry varieties.
 Harvest when individual fruits give slightly under finger pressure, though the shoulders may not have changed color yet.

-People have spotted Gold Nugget Heirloom Tomatoes using the Specialty Produce app for iPhone and Android.
+Someone spotted Gold Nugget Heirloom Tomatoes using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.